 Green New Deal Group calls for a ‘Great Tax Parachute’ as alternative to spending cuts, to save the public finances and give the economy a soft landing.

 Cuts won't work, but green spending will reduce public debt, create jobs, cut carbon, says Green New Deal Group

 Two days ahead of the pre-budget report, and as the UN climate change talks open in Copenhagen – the second report from the author’s of the original Green New Deal says that the Chancellor is likely to miss a historic opportunity to tackle public debt, create thousands of new green jobs and kick-start the transformation to a low-carbon economy.

 Government’s new and additional green investment is a mere fraction of the bonuses awarded to the top staff at the failed Royal Bank of Scotland, according to a new report by Green New Deal publisher nef (the new economics foundation).

-Download the first Green New Deal report The global economy is facing a ‘triple crunch’.
-It is a combination of a credit-fuelled financial crisis, accelerating climate change and soaring energy prices underpinned by an encroaching peak in oil production.
-These three...
+A Green New Deal This report and the accompanying article were first published in 2008.
+The global economy is facing a ‘triple crunch’.
+It is a combination of a credit-fuelled financial crisis, accelerating climate change and soaring energy prices underpinned by an...